 Interpreting the Cash Conversion Cycle

-The cash conversion cycle formula is aimed at assessing how efficiently a company is managing its working capital.
+The CCC formula is aimed at assessing how efficiently a company is managing its working capital.
 As with other cash flow calculations, the shorter the cash conversion cycle, the better the company is at selling inventories and recovering cash from these sales while paying suppliers.